tainacan/tainacan-wiki/getting-started.md

 All these Blocks have different displays and configurations.
 To better understand them, it is worth reading our [documentation](/#/gutenberg-blocks).

 ## Exploring Deeper

 In this article you can touch a little bit of what is possible with the Tainacan, but make no mistake, this was just a peek!
-There are many subjects that can be addressed such as Relationship Type Metadata, Importers, Exporters, Exhibitors, Metadata Standard, Activity Control, Attachments, Document Types, etc. We hope Tainacan can help you build amazing digital repositories!
+There are many subjects that can be addressed such as Relationship Type Metadata, Importers, Exporters, Exhibitors, Metadata Standard, Activity Control, Attachments, Document Types, etc. You will also find educational resources in other places beyond this Wiki, such as the links listed in our [videos page](/videos.md).
+We hope Tainacan can help you build amazing digital repositories!